Wood, oil paint, dyed archive fabric, dyed khadi rag paper, gummed tape, spot lights. Variable size

-This ‘membrane’ is flanked by deconstructed and somewhat metamorphic sculptures and paintings.
+This ‘membrane’ is flanked by deconstructed painting that metamorphosises through the space.
 It becomes a type of studio den that both separates a person from their environment and is symbolic of them dwelling within it.

 Mixed media installation

-Shipwreck seeks to evoke a personal connection to the environmental crisis.
-It is an amalgamation of different materials: found objects and hand made sculptures, parts of paintings, wood and recycled objects including some of my own possessions.
-The remnants were arranged as if they were parts of a broken ship, the flotsam and jetsam of things left to the water.
+Shipwreck is a personal connection to global warming.
+It is an amalgamation of different materials: found objects and hand made sculptures, parts of paintings, wood and recycled objects with some of my own possessions.
+The remnants were arranged as parts of a broken ship, the flotsam and jetsam of things left over.
 It was partly informed by the novel and film The Mosquito Coast.

 Painted wood, borders of privately owned woodland

-They can be seen as acts of natural graffiti that evoke a passage through a place and the change occurring within it.
+These interventions are acts of natural graffiti that evoke a passage through a place and the change occurring within it.
 Black holes within an environment.
-Returning the wood to the woodland in this way, blocking from view the background, becomes a way of erasing what is still there, a way of redacting information using materials from the woodland itself to evoke the transformations that happen on the periphery of awareness.
+Returning the wood to the woodland in this way, blocking out the background, becomes a way of erasing what is still there, a way of redacting information using materials from the woodland itself to evoke the transformations that happen on the periphery of awareness.

-Some additional work plus collaboration can be found here
+Some additional work / collaboration can be seen here